MicrosoftDocs/customer-insights/ci-docs/engagement-insights/unknown-to-known.md

 1. Visitor signs in via special mapping event `(CookieId and AuthId)` which is sent to engagement insights and passed on to Azure Storage.
 2. Web events get sent via the website to engagement insights.
 3. Unauthenticated (unknown) web events are passed on to Azure Storage.
 4. Events get combined and enriched with AuthId for visitors who authenticated.
-These eventy are now known.
+These events are now known.
-5. Enriched events are stored in [Kusto](https://docs.microsoft.com/azure/data-explorer/kusto/concepts) moving forward.
+5. Enriched events are stored in [Kusto](/azure/data-explorer/kusto/concepts.md) moving forward.

 ## Adding JavaScript code to your site's tracking snippet